seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 A metric group defines a metric to be measured, for one or more classes of data.
 A `MetricGroup` record provides the information needed for a metric to be calculated (in a geoprocessing function) and to be displayed (in a report client).

 Let's create your first metric group by opening `project/metrics.json`.

-Choose:
+It will have:

 - a metricId (`coralReef`)
-- a type of report (`areaOverlap`)
+- a metric type (`areaOverlap`)
-- classes you want to show in the report (`reefExtent`) and the datasource they are sourced from (`reefextent`)
+- the one data class you want to show in the report (`reefExtent`) and the datasource they are sourced from (`reefextent`)
-  - In this case our dataset has only one class of data, and it all comes from one datasource.

 Add the following object to the end of the empty array in `project/metrics.json` and save the file.